Barstool Sportsbook Online Review & Welcome Bonus

-If performance in Pennsylvania is any indication, Penn National has a hit on its hands.
+Since their initial launch in Pennsylvania, Barstool Sportsbook has shown plenty of promise.
 Barely a month after launch in PA, the app had been downloaded 310,000 times nationwide.
 In December 2020 in Pennsylvania, Barstool handled $71.8 million in bets and the sportsbook generated 14.7 million in revenue, or a 20.5% hold percentage.
 (Not a great month for the bettors!).
-Barstool is off to a strong start in Michigan, as well, and poised to make a dent there, having the benefit of launching at the same time as all other sports betting in the state.

 Barstool online sportsbook bonus package